-For additional information on nonsampling error, including the possible impact on CPS data, when known, refer to references [2] and [3].
+For additional information on nonsampling error, including the possible impact on CPS data, when known, refer to U.S. Census Bureau (2019) and Brooks & Bailar (1978).

 Standard Errors and Their Use.
-The sample estimate and its standard error enable one to construct a confidence interval.
+A sample estimate and its standard error enable one to construct a confidence interval.
 A confidence interval is a range about a given estimate that has a specified probability of containing the average result of all possible samples.
 For example, if all possible samples were surveyed under essentially the same general conditions and using the same sample design, and if an estimate and its standard error were calculated from each sample, then approximately 90 percent of the intervals from 1.645 standard errors below the estimate to 1.645 standard errors above the estimate would include the average result of all possible samples.

-A particular confidence interval may or may not contain the average estimate derived from all possible samples, but one can say with specified confidence that the interval includes the average estimate calculated from all possible samples.
+A particular confidence interval may or may not contain the average estimate derived from all possible samples, but one can say with the specified confidence that the interval includes the average estimate calculated from all possible samples.